V. Grades and Credits

 NG -- No Class Grade Register Submitted

 The G.P.A. is the total points divided by the total semester hours in which grades of A through F are received.
-All courses which the student does not successfully complete will be denoted on the transcript by the symbol I, IP, F, or NP.
+All courses which the student does not successfully complete will be denoted on the transcript does not successfully complete will be denoted on the transcript by the symbol I, IP, F, or NP.

-- Incomplete The grade I is allowed only with approval of the Dean or the Dean's representatives.
+5. Incomplete The grade I is allowed only with approval of the dean or the dean's representatives.
 An incomplete may be given when a student needs no further formal instruction but is unable to complete some requirements of the course due to circumstances beyond their control.
-The instructor must inform the Dean in writing indicating both the reasons for the incomplete and the agreed upon date for completion of the requirement (not to exceed one year).
+The instructor must inform the dean in writing indicating both the reasons for the incomplete and the agreed upon date for completion of the requirement (not to exceed one year).
 The I will convert to an F if the requirement is not completed by the deadline.

-- Withdrawal from a Course To receive a W, students must officially withdraw from a course in which they choose not to continue.
+8. Withdrawal To receive a W, students must officially withdraw from a course in which they choose not to continue.
 The withdrawal is effective the date it is filed in the registrar's office, and in no instance later than the date listed in the University calendar.
-Students who seek an exception from this regulation for individual courses after the deadline must meet with the appropriate department head and Academic Dean or the Dean's representatives who will make a recommendation to the Associate Provost.
-In no instance will a request be considered for a late withdrawal from an individual course without academic penalty that has not been forwarded with the recommendation of the Academic Dean or the Dean's representatives.
+Students who seek an exception from this regulation for individual courses after the deadline must meet with the appropriate department head and academic dean or the dean's representatives who will make a recommendation to the associate provost.
+In no instance will a request be considered for a late withdrawal from an individual course without academic penalty that has not been forwarded with the recommendation of the academic dean or the dean's representatives.

-- Leave/Readmission Students must be continuously enrolled during fall and spring semesters or seek a leave of absence.
-A leave form may be secured from the Associate Dean of their college or school.
+9. Leave/Readmission Students must be continuously enrolled during fall and spring semesters or seek a leave of absence.
+A leave form may be secured from the associate dean of their college or school.
 Students must secure the requisite signatures on the form in order to obtain an approved leave.
 Students who are not enrolled and do not seek a leave must apply for readmission.
-Readmission is not automatic and requires approval by the Associate Dean of your College or School.
+Readmission is no automatic and requires approval by the dean of admissions.

 To return after a medical leave, a student must present appropriate documents to the Health and Counseling Center.